eventql/eventql/doc/tables/partitioning.md

 ================

-Tables in EventQL are internally split into many partitions that can be distributed over many machines and queried in parallel, allowing you to horizontally scale tables far beyond what a single machine could handle.
+Tables in EventQL are internally split into many partitions that can be distributed among many machines and queried in parallel, allowing you to horizontally scale tables far beyond what a single machine could handle.
 This concept is sometimes referred to as "massively parallel database architecture".